-Social loafing refers to the tendency of individuals to put in less effort when working in a group context.
+Social loafing13 refers to the tendency of individuals to put in less effort when working in a group context.
 This phenomenon, also known as the Ringelmann effect, was first noted by French agricultural engineer Max Ringelmann in 1913.
 In one study, he had people pull on a rope individually and in groups.
-He found that as the number of people pulling increased, the group's total pulling force was less than the individual efforts had been when measured alone.Karau, S. J., & Williams, K. D. (1993).
+He found that as the number of people pulling increased, the group's total pulling force was less than the sum of individual efforts had been when measured alone.
+Karau, S. J., & Williams, K. D. (1993).
 Social loafing: A meta-analytic review and theoretical integration.
 Journal of Personality and Social Psychology, 65, 681-706.

 Why do people work less hard when they are working with other people?
 Observations show that as the size of the group grows, this effect becomes larger as well.Karau, S. J., & Williams, K. D. (1993).
 Social loafing: A meta-analytic review and theoretical integration.
 Journal of Personality and Social Psychology, 65, 681-706.
-The social loafing tendency is less a matter of being lazy and more a matter of perceiving that one will receive neither one's fair share of rewards if the group is successful nor blame if the group fails.
-Rationales for this behavior include, "My own effort will have little effect on the outcome," "Others aren't pulling their weight, so why should I?" or "I don't have much to contribute, but no one will notice anyway."
+The social loafing tendency is not so much a matter of laziness as a matter of perceiving that one will receive neither one's fair share of rewards if the group is successful nor blame if the group fails.
+Rationales for this behavior include, "My own effort will have little effect on the outcome."
+"Others aren't pulling their weight, so why should I?"
+Or "I don't have much to contribute, and no one will notice anyway."
 This is a consistent effect across a great number of group tasks and countries.
 Gabrenya, W. L., Latane, B., & Wang, Y. (1983).
 Social loafing in crosscultural perspective.
 Journal of Cross-Cultural Perspective, 14, 368-384; Harkins, S., & Petty, R. E. (1982).
 Effects of task difficulty and task uniqueness on social loafing.
 Journal of Personality and Social Psychology, 43, 1214-1229; Taylor, D. W., & Faust, W. L. (1952).
 Twenty questions: Efficiency of problem-solving as a function of the size of the group.
 Journal of Experimental Psychology, 44, 360-363; Ziller, R. C. (1957).
 Four techniques of group decision-making under uncertainty.
-Journal of Applied Psychology, 41, 384-388.
-Research also shows that perceptions of fairness are related to less social loafing.
-Price, K. H., Harrison, D. A., & Gavin, J. H. (2006).
-Withholding inputs in team contexts: Member composition, interaction processes, evaluation structure, and social loafing.
-Journal of Applied Psychology, 91, 1375-1384.
-Therefore, teams that are deemed as more fair should also see less social loafing.
+Journal of Applied

-13. The tendency of individuals to put in less effort when working in a group context.
+^{13.} The tendency of individuals to put in less effort when working in a group context.